material-motion/material-motion/specifications/runtime/performer.md

 The update function will be called each time the platform will draw a new frame.
 The Performer may use this method to perform time-based calculations.

+TODO: Explain that this step is not expected to actually perform any rendering or drawing.
+Just animation/motion.

 The method returns an activity state enumeration.
 This enumeration has two states: active and idle.

 Example pseudo-code: